ByCGS1999/KeyHolderManager/README.md

 - CTRL + C to copy username.
 - CTRL + V to copy password.
 - SHIFT + A to Add a new Key.
+- Delete to remove the selected entry from the list.
+- CTRL + Q to Quit.

 Dependencies.